kaiserawu/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JS library used to build and modify UI components.
+It makes webpages able to react to user input in ways that plain hmtl/css and javascript wouldn't be able to do well.
+It makes creating interactive websites easier by having state objects that watch for events and efficiently rerender the site when meaningful variables change.

 - [ ] What does it mean to _think_ in react?

+It's using a process of iterative design and thinking to make a requisite app function using React.
+The specific way of mocking and building an app, deciding locations of state and proper data flow is all part of thinking in React.

 - [ ] Describe state.

+State is an object available on class components that stores data to be used throughout the component and possibly its children.
+It's updated using setState() and changes to it usually can cause rerenders to the page.

 - [ ] Describe props.

+Props are the arguments passed down to components.
+They're immutable and used in the component to hold information, usually to be rendered or applied in functions or css.

 ## Project Set Up